Outdoor Advertising: Bus Benches vs. Billboards

 Bus bench ads are typically priced the same across all markets but vary depending on the location of the bench and length of the advertising contract.
 Whereas billboards can range from a few hundred dollars per month to many thousands a month, depending on their size, location, traffic volume, and length of your campaign.

-In Omaha, one static billboard can be the same cost 30 days as 23 bus benches across the City of Omaha.
+In Omaha, one static billboard for 30 days can be the same cost as 23 bus benches across the Metro.
 Having that many touching points throughout the OOH market means more views, stronger results, and less of a dent in your budget.

 Another way to compare cost-effectiveness between bus bench ads and billboards is by Cost Per (1,000) Impression – CPM.
 Bus bench advertising has an average CPM of $0.07, compared to the average $2.00 – $4.00 CPM of billboards, or $6.00 – $16.00 for TV ads.
 That’s up to 35+ times less expensive for the same (1,000) impressions.
 So, you can save that money or advertise at multiple locations to maximize the impact of your campaign and gain more impressions.